Medical, Dental & Vision

 Employees may choose between two medical plans and three dental plans, each offering various levels of coverage.
 The cost of coverage of these plans is shared by you and the university.

 New employees are eligible for insurance coverage the first of the month following their date of hire.

-Existing employees may add, drop or change their coverage when they experience an eligible change of status (change in marital status, change in spouse’s health insurance coverage, etc.), or during the annual open enrollment period each spring.
+Existing employees may add, drop or change their coverage when they experience an eligible change of status (change in marital status, change in spouse’s health insurance coverage, etc.), or during the annual open enrollment period each Fall season.

-The Nonstop Wellness program will be wrapped with employees' Regence and Kaiser medical plans.
+The Nonstop Health program is wrapped with employees' Regence and Kaiser medical plans.
 Nonstop Wellness allows Pacific University to fund a portion of employees’ out-of-pocket expenses (e.g. deductibles, copays and coinsurance) by providing employees with a Visa card to pay for in-network, carrier-approved medical expenses.

 Emergency Room vs Urgent Care vs Doctors Visit